Dog shock collars oppose two very extreme camps: one constantly praises these training devices while others, never stop condemning them.

 - never use one with a young puppy

-- always use the same warning signal so the dog can stop the unwanted behaviour before the actual static shock
+- always use the same warning signal so the dog can stop the unwanted behavior before the actual static shock

 - always make the reason why the dog is punished clear so your dog can learn much more efficiently